On the List Update Problem with Advice: Introduction

 Although competitive analysis has been accepted as the standard tool for comparing online algorithms, there are objections to it.
-One relevant objection in this context is that assuming a total lack of information about the future is unrealistic in many applications.
+One relevant objection is that assuming a total lack of information about the future is unrealistic in many applications.
 This is particularly the case for the list update problem when it is used as a method for compression~\cite{BeSlTW86}.
 In this application, each character of a text is treated as an item in the list, and the text as the input sequence which is parsed (revealed) in a sequential manner.
-A compression algorithm can be devised from a list update algorithm \A by writing the access cost of \A for serving each character in unary\footnote{Encodings other than unary correspond to other cost models for list update.}.
-Hence, the size of the compressed file is roughly equal to the access cost of the list update algorithm.
+A compression algorithm can be devised from a list update algorithm \A by writing the access cost of \A for serving each character in unary.\footnote{Encodings other than unary correspond to other cost models for list update, and, naturally, encoding positions in binary would improve the compression~\cite{BeSlTW86}.
+The choice of algorithm is also important and tests indicate that \TS may be a better algorithm for this than \MTF~\cite{AlbMit98}} Hence, the size of the compressed file is roughly equal to the access cost of the list update algorithm.
 In this application, it is possible to include some partial information about the structure of the sequence (text) in the compressed file, for example, which of three algorithms was used to do the compression.
-This partial information could potentially be stored using very little space compared to the subsequent savings in the size of the compressed file compared with the original file, due to the availability of the partial information.
+This partial information could potentially be stored using very little space compared to the subsequent savings in the size of the compressed file compared with the original file, due to the availability of the partial information {\cite{KamLopDCC14}}.